statamic/docs/content/collections/docs/debugging.md

 ---
 title: Debugging
 intro: Debugging is the secret art of the experienced developer.
 The ability to inspect stack traces, rifle through response objects, and dump data to the screen is often the quickest way to get yourself unstuck and back on track.
-Here are some weapons Statamic provides to make your job easier.
+Here are some tools Statamic provides to help you debug.
 template: page
 id: 7fb5f2df-de3e-480f-a613-f38a9109e8d8
 blueprint: page